saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/alphafold/index.md

 - **Median GDT: 92.4** across all CASP14 targets
 - **87 out of 100 targets** with GDT > 90
 - **2/3 of predictions** achieved experimental accuracy

-To put this in perspective:
-- Second-place team: GDT ~75
-- Historical improvement per CASP: ~1-2 GDT points
-- AlphaFold2's improvement over CASP13: ~15-20 GDT points

-When results were announced, CASP organizers stated: "This is a huge problem that had been outstanding for 50 years, and now it's basically solved."

 **What Changed:**